DavidLazarou/mc/README.md

 # Option Pricing Simulation Project

-This project estimates European and binary option prices using the expected value of discounted payoff under the risk-neutral measure.
+This project estimates European Call and binary option prices using the expected value of discounted payoff under the risk-neutral measure.
 The stock price is simulated using:

 - Euler-Maruyama Scheme
 - Milstein Scheme